Papua New Guinea is Australia's closest neighbour, with less than 4 km between the 2 countries at the nearest point.

 How to recruit workers from Papua New Guinea

-To recruit workers from Papua New Guinea under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be registered as a Seasonal Worker Programme employer, Pacific Labour Scheme employer, or both.
-Otherwise, they must recruit workers through a labour hire firm or contractor that is a PALM scheme employer.
+To recruit workers from Papua New Guinea under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

 How to join the PALM scheme as a worker